From Neoclassical to Contemporary Styles

 Start: 10:00 am

 Helsinki is a gem for architecture enthusiasts.
 It is impossible to find another urban space that houses a wide range of architectural styles like Helsinki.
-Neoclassical, gothic revival, (largest collection of) Art Nouveau, Jugendstil, Nordic classicism, modernism, functionalism, and contemporary styles in one compact city centre.
+Neoclassical, Gothic Revival, Renaissance Revival, (largest collection of) Art Nouveau, Art Deco, Nordic Classicism, Functionalism, Modernism, and contemporary styles in one compact city centre.

 Different historical periods left their marks on Helsinki; however, it is easy to miss the great works of world-renowned architects in ordinary city tours.
 Finland’s capital hosts monumental buildings by Engel, Saarinen, Aalto, Siren, Sonck, Revell and more.
 Join me in a great architecture tour with a small group to visit and enjoy the architectural wonders this pocket-sized metropolis offers.